cbartram/kraken-frontend/docs/client/configuration.md

 ![kraken-plugins-plugin](../images/kraken-plugins-plugin.png)

+The Kraken client has several configuration options namely:

+- Skip Hook Load
+- Skip Packet Load
+- Debug Logs

+Skip Hook load will skip loading a JSON file with references to client classes invoked using reflection.
+In english:
+"Don't load data I need to click things in the game.", ultimately this means that plugins which use automation like: prayer flicking, gear swapping, spell casting, etc... will not function.
+Generally this option is here in case some type of game update occurs which doesn't break the game client but does break automation within Kraken.

+Skip Packet Load is similar to skipping the hook load in that it will skip loading and registering a RuneLite plugin which enables the use of packets within plugins.
+Packets send data directly to game servers rather than having to actually use a mouse to interact with the canvas or reflection to invoke a client method.

+Finally debug logs will print Kraken debug logs when outputting to the RuneLite logs folder.
+This can give some more insight into what is going wrong when launching the client or using plugins.

+> :warning: If the client fails to load it's likely due to a game update.
+Checking these options may help get the client to load
+> but generally **WILL NOT** and you'll have to wait for a Kraken update to play with the plugins again.

 ## Signing In

 When you first launch the client you will see a "Sign in with Discord" button in the Kraken sidebar.
 Clicking this